Geonovum/KP-APIs/API-strategie-mod-geo/introduction.md

 # Introduction

-<p class='warning'>This extension is in development and may be modified at any time.</p>
+<p class='warning'>This module is in development and may be modified at any time.</p>

 This document provides rules for publishing geospatial data using Web APIs.
 Spatial data is